arindamdawn-zz/ngx-mat-datatable/README.md

-# Angular Libraries
+# NgxMatDatatable

-Angular Libraries used by in various projects.
-This is currently work in progress and not reliable for production-grade projects.
+Customizable material datatable built on top on Angular material datatable.
+Currently development in progress.